 Since 2012, Strelka has been listed among DOMUS magazine’s top-100 best European Architecture and Design schools.
 Strelka has also been rated as one of the best spaces for learning by World Architects online magazine.

 Strelka aspires to create a better future that largely depends on the development of human capital.
-Strelka graduates go on to collaborate with city administrations and are employed in various government departments and agencies, such as the Russian Ministry of Culture and Ministry of Transport; they head architectural competitions and work for Russian and international architectural firms (AMO, Herzog&De Meuron, Bureau ‘Meganom’, Wowhaus, Alexander Brodsky); they are also to be found contributing to key online and offline media as authors and experts as well as writing books.
+Strelka graduates go on to establish their own design practices, collaborate with city administrations and are employed in various cultural and government departments and agencies, such as the Russian Ministry of Culture and Ministry of Transport; they head architectural competitions and work for Russian and international architectural firms (AMO, Herzog De Meuron, Bureau ‘Meganom’, Wowhaus, Alexander Brodsky); they are also contributing to key online and offline media as authors and experts as well as writing publications.

-Strelka alumni is growing in size and influence, and this year’s class will expand its reach.
+Strelka alumni network is growing in size and influence with each year expanding its reach.

 The theme of the current year is The New Normal.
 The programme explores the challenges and opportunities posed by emerging technologies at the scale of the city, and prototypes the emergence of new interdisciplinary urban design practices.